zvercodebender/community-plugins/README.md

 # XL Community Plugins #

-Welcome to the XL community plugin repository on github!
+Welcome to the XL community plugin repository on GitHub!

 Here you will find plugins that can be used to add capabilities to your existing [XL product](http://www.xebialabs.com/tour) installation.
 The source code for the plugins is also provided if you are curious to see how a plugin works or want to improve it.